OHIF/Viewers/platform/docs/docs/deployment/iframe.md

 # iframe

-ith the transition to more advanced visualization, loading, and rendering techniques using WebWorkers, WASM, and WebGL, the script tag usage of the OHIF viewer v3 has been deprecated.
+With the transition to more advanced visualization, loading, and rendering techniques using WebWorkers, WASM, and WebGL, the script tag usage of the OHIF viewer v3 has been deprecated.
 An alternative option for script tag usage is to employ an iframe.
 You can utilize the iframe element to load the OHIF viewer and establish communication with it using the postMessage API if needed.

 We recommend utilizing modern development practices and incorporating OHIF viewer within your application using a more modular and integrated approach, such as leveraging bundlers, other UI